trampgeek/moodle-qtype_coderunner/Readme.md

  * `QUESTION.memlimitmb` The allowed memory in MB (null unless explicitly set).
  * `QUESTION.sandboxparams` The JSON string used to specify the sandbox parameters in the question authoring form (null unless explicitly set).
- * `QUESTION.templateparams` The JSON string used to specify the template parameters in the question authoring form.
-(Normally the question author will not use this but will instead access the specific parameters as in the previous section).
+ * `QUESTION.templateparams` The raw string used to specify the template parameters in the question authoring form.
+This string is either raw JSON or a program in some language (traditionally Twig but other languages are possible) that evaluates to yield a JSON string.
+The question author should not generally use this attribute of the `QUESTION` object directly but should instead access the specific parameters as in the previous section, i.e. by using ...
+ * `QUESTION.parameters` A Twig object whose (key, value) pairs are the result of evaluating the raw templateparams string.
+These template parameters can either by used in Twig code like {{ QUESTION.parameters.someparam }} or, it *hoisttemplateparams* was set in the question authoring form, simply as
+{{ someparam }}.
  * `QUESTION.resultcolumns` The JSON string used in the question authoring form to select which columns to display, and how to display them (null unless explicitly set).